daos-stack/daos/src/client/java/README.md

 User can go to each submodule and build it separately too.

-For distribution, the default is for including two artifacts daos-jar and hadoop-daos.
-The other choice is to include all dependencies as well when build with "-P with-deps"
+For distribution, the default is for including two artifacts daos-jar and hadoop-daos, as well as core-site-daos-ref.xml, which is to be merged with your Hadoop core-site.xml.
+The other choices are to include dependencies when build with "-Pwith-deps" for all dependencies and "-Pwith-proto3-netty4-deps" for protobuf 3 and netty 4 dependencies.

 ## Documentation
 You can run below command to generate JavaDoc.
 There could be some error message during build.
 Just ignore them if your